-Germany around 1900.
+Germany around 1900, named Wilhelmine Era after Kaiser Wilhelm II.
 For many people, life was good.
 It was the time of impressionist and expressionist painting, historism and eclecticism in architecture, and, turning away from old styles, art nouveau.
 In the “Belle Epoque” people enjoyed their lives – at least those who could afford it.

 Kaiser Wilhelm II

 The last German Emperor is a controversial figure.
 We remember his speeches, loud and blowing his own trumpets, that created the ugly image of the aggressive German Emperor.
 Yet, he was very insecure and suffered from emotional instability and depressions.
 His birth had been a traumatic experience for mother and son.midwife that he lived.

 However, his left arm remained withered, and that was a personal catastrophe for the Crown Prince and his mother.
 In the following years he had to undergo all kinds of medical treatments that often enough seemed torture.
 Wilhelm took great care in hiding his arm, but it haunted him.
 Throughout his life, he held his mother responsible, and she only seldom found a good word about him.
 He adored his British grandma, Queen Victoria, and his German granddad Wilhelm I.